junxit/us-congress-bills-116/bill.md

 - **(g)** *Appropriate congressional committees defined* In this section, the term appropriate congressional committees means—
   - **(1)** the Committee on Foreign Affairs and the Committee on Appropriations of the House of Representatives; and
   - **(2)** the Committee on Foreign Relations and the Committee on Appropriations of the Senate.

+## § 6.
+Plastic Waste Reduction Initiative

+- **(a)** *In general* The Chief Executive Officer of the United States International Development Finance Corporation is authorized to establish, in coordination with relevant Federal departments and agencies and incorporating any existing programs of the Corporation for such purposes, an initiative to pursue investment opportunities to address plastic waste pollution and support improved, integrated waste management systems in developing countries, including by catalyzing global public and private-sector investments to prevent and reduce marine debris and plastic waste in such countries.
+- **(b)** *Reference* The initiative established under subsection (a) may be referred to as the “Plastic Waste Reduction Initiative”.